ssc-sp/DS-Wizard-Client/README.md

 In addition we tried running `diff` and [prettydiff](https://prettydiff.com/) on the `.js` files, comparing the JS script created by the engine-frontend repo and the JS script running inside the `dsw-client` container of `dsw-deployment-example`.
 Both `diff` and prettydiff crashed.

 We then contacted the DS-Wizard team on Slack and they indicated that there was an issue with the version of the backend.
 Modifying the version of the backend fixed this error.

+## **Deprecated**

+This section lists previous methods that were considered for workflow but were rejected.

+1. **Overriding specific files**

+    This method uses volumes to override specific files inside of the dsw-client container.
+This method works well for assets (favicon, etc).

+    Similarly to before, build this application:
+    ```
+    $ npm run test #Optional
+    $ npm run build
+    ```
+    This will create a `dist` folder which is a compiled distributable.
+Afterward, you can navigate to the running `dsw-deployment-example` instance and modify the volumes of the `dsw-client` service in the `docker-compose.yml` in order to override the specific files inside the container:
+    ```
+    volumes:
+        - /absolute_path_to_engine-frontend_repo/dist/engine-wizard/file_to_override:/usr/share/nginx/html/file_to_override
+    ```
+    This takes the file from the compiled build of the engine-frontend and copies it into the compiled build of engine-frontend that is inside the `dsw-client` container.
+You can test your changes as such:
+    ```
+    $ docker-compose down
+    $ docker-compose up -d
+    ```
+    And then navigate to the client webpage.

+    This method works well for assets, but it does not really work well for code.

+2. **Overriding the entire compiled folder**

+    Similarly to the previous method, this method takes the approach of overriding the whole compiled folder using a volume.
+This method is great for development as it is more general (encompasses multiple changes at once) and faster than creating a custom image.

+    Similarly to before, build the application:
+    ```
+    $ npm run test #Optional
+    $ npm run build
+    ```
+    Afterward, you can navigate to the running `dsw-deployment-example` instance and modify the volumes of the `dsw-client` service in the `docker-compose.yml` in order to override the whole compiled folder inside the container:
+    ```
+    volumes:
+        - /absolute_path_to_engine-frontend_repo/dist/engine-wizard:/usr/share/nginx/html
+    ```
+    This overrides the entire application folder inside the container with the folder you built containing your changes.
+You can test your changes by running:
+    ```
+    $ docker-compose down
+    $ docker-compose up -d
+    ```
+    And then navigate to the client webpage.